 1> if the contention-free Random Access Resources for beam failure recovery request associated with any of the SSBs and/or CSI-RSs have been explicitly provided by RRC; and

-1> if at least one of the SSBs with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs or the CSI-RSs with CSI-RSRP above csirs-Threshold amongst the associated CSI-RSs is available:
+1> if at least one of the SSBs with SS-RSRP above rsrp-ThresholdSSB amongst the SSBs in candidateBeamRSList or the CSI-RSs with CSI-RSRP above csirs-Threshold amongst the CSI-RSs in candidateBeamRSList is available:

-2> select an SSB with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs or a CSI-RS with CSI-RSRP above csirs-Threshold amongst the associated CSI-RSs;
+2> select an SSB with SS-RSRP above rsrp-ThresholdSSB amongst the SSBs in candidateBeamRSList or a CSI-RS with CSI-RSRP above csirs-Threshold amongst the CSI-RSs in candidateBeamRSList;

+2> if CSI-RS is selected and there is no ra-PreambleIndex associated with the selected CSI-RS:

+3> set the PREAMBLE_INDEX to a ra-PreambleIndex corresponding to the SSB in candidateBeamRSList which is quasi collocated with the selected CSI-RS [7].

+2> else:

-2> set the PREAMBLE_INDEX to a ra-PreambleIndex corresponding to the selected SSB or CSI-RS from the set of Random Access Preambles for beam failure recovery request.
+3> set the PREAMBLE_INDEX to a ra-PreambleIndex corresponding to the selected SSB or CSI-RS from the set of Random Access Preambles for beam failure recovery request.